 For the true appearance of the twisted double spiral to really pop in the finished tug toy, colour is important.
 The six strands need to be in pairs of two different colours: two verticals (will appear in both spirals) and two sets of two horizontals.
 Since this toy was made for Valentine’s Day, I used pink, white, and red.
 The horizontals (red and white in my example) are the same length, but the verticals (pink in my example) should be roughly one and a half times that length.
 All strands are equal width.

-The difference between the pink and the red can be difficult for some of our readers to see clearly.
+The difference between the pink and the red in this twisted double spiral Valentine’s Day tug can be difficult for some of our readers to see clearly in photos.
 When this post was updated for transition to the new blog, additional photos were added at the end of the post showing a similar DIY twisted double spiral dog tug toy made using blue, pink, and green so you can see it in another colour in case that’s helpful.

 Weaving the Twisted Double Spiral Tug Toy

 - Tie a starting end knot near one end of your strands.
 I used a simple overhand knot.

 - Arrange to prepare for weaving into verticals (up/down) and horizontals (left/right upper, left/right lower).

 You can arrange your strands and jump straight into the spiral weave, but you may find it easier to tie a starting layer first.
 One option is a single layer with two square box knots side-by-side next to each other, both tied using the same vertical strands.
 This will create the tidy starting checker board strand configuration for your spiral weaving as shown in the diagram below.
 It’s really not that different than starting off with the diagonals, but many weavers find the straight set up easier to arrange from the jumbled strands at the end knot.
 Once you get into weaving, the first layer doesn’t really affect the appearance anyway, so whatever works for you is a-ok with me (and the dogs).

 Weaving the body of the twisted double spiral tug toy: